Pudukkottai Kingdom: Geography

 The state of Pudukkottai extended from 10°7′ to 10°44′ north latitude and from 78°25′ to 79°12′ east longitude, and covered a total area of 1178 mi2.
 It extended for 52 mi from east to west and 41 mi from north to south.
 The state was bounded by Trichinopoly district to the west, Tanjore district to the east and south-east and Sivaganga estate of Madura district to the south.

 The kingdom did not have fixed boundaries originally and was called "Tondaiman country" or "Tondaiman's woods" until the end of 18th century.
 The kingdom started to have fixed boundaries since early 19th century.
 The easternmost point of Pudukkottai state was located 12 mi from the sea.
 When the Pudukkottai district was formed in 1974 long after its incorporation into the Republic of India, the coastal Aranthangi taluk was detached from Tanjore district and merged with the new district.

 For administrative purposes, the state was divided into three taluks: Alangudi, Kulathur and Thirumayam, each under the authority of a Tahsildar who was responsible for land revenue.
 There were also a few semi-autonomous zamindaris : Karambakadu, Nagaram, Palayavanam, Senthankudi and Seriyalur.

 Demography

 As of 1931, the princely state of Pudukkottai had a total population of 400,694 with a population density of 340 people per square mile.
 Ponnamaravathi firka was the most densely populated with 498 people per square mile while Nirpalani was the most sparsely populated with 213 people per square mile.
 There were 435 towns and villages - 426 of them with a population less than 5,000 and nine - Pudukkottai, Ponnamaravathi, Varpet, Ramachandrapuram, Arimalam, Thirumayam, Alangudi, Keeranur and Pillamangalam-Alagapuri with population greater than 5,000.
 The male literacy rate was 21.62 percent and the female literacy rate, 1.87 percent.
-Between 1925 and 1929, the population of the state dropped by over 65 percent as more than 53,000 people left Pudukkottai for neighbouring districts due to widespread plague and famine.
+Between the censuses of 1921 and 1931, the population of the state fell from 426,813 to 400,694, a decline of 26,119 or 6.1 percent.
+The State Manual attributed much of the decline to migration during a period of severe agricultural distress.
+Between 1925 and 1929, 53,000 people left the state, of whom 34,500, or 65 percent, were first-time emigrants; cholera was also recorded as causing about 4,000 deaths during those five years.